 All members will have received an email from the BRS system with details on how to register – please check your spam folder if you haven’t received an email.
 See how to get started here BRS Beginner’s Guide

-Current bookings are for single, 2-balls, 3 and 4-balls depending on the latest Scottish Golf Covid guidelines and a maximum of two, nine hole rounds per day.
+Current bookings are for single, 2-balls, 3 and 4-balls depending on the latest Scottish Golf Covid guidelines.
 The Chrome browser tends to work best and the app is great for booking on the move.
 Don’t forget to cancel your tee booking if you decide not to play.
 The system seems to be working well, so if you are experiencing problems: